muzzu3366/Cohort09-Loan-Default-Classification/README.md

 - Seaborn
 - Jupyter Notebook

-## Project Status
-The project is currently in the **model evaluation and validation phase**, where the team is analyzing performance metrics and improving the predictive model.

 ## Team
 Developed by **Cohort 09 Internship Team** as part of the Machine Learning training program.